ANTIBODY-DRUG CONJUGATE TARGETED THERAPY

 Overview

-Enhertu is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat adults with HER2-positive breast cancer that is either unresectable (cannot be removed with surgery) or metastatic (has spread to other parts of the body).
-It is prescribed for people who have already received an anti-HER2 treatment, either for metastatic cancer or as part of neoadjuvant (before surgery) or adjuvant (after surgery) therapy but experienced cancer recurrence during or within six months of completing treatment.
+Enhertu is approved by the U.S. Food and Drug Administration (FDA) for the treatment of several types of breast cancer.
+It is indicated in combination with pertuzumab as a first-line treatment for adults with HER2-positive breast cancer that is either unresectable (cannot be removed with surgery) or metastatic (has spread to other parts of the body).
+It is also approved as a standalone treatment for adults with HER2-positive, HER2-low, or HER2-ultralow unresectable or metastatic breast cancer who have received prior therapies.
 Enhertu is also known by its drug name, fam-trastuzumab deruxtecan-nxki.

 How do I take it?